 Beginning in 1996, the Company will compensate directors by delivering a total annual value of \$10,000 (which may be prorated for a director serving less than a full one-year term, as in the case of a director joining the Board after an annual meeting of stockholders), subject to review and adjustment by the Board of Directors from time to time.
 Except for 1996, such payment will be made after the annual organizational meeting of the Board of Directors which follows the annual meeting of stockholders of the Company.
-An additional annual fee payable in shares of Common Stock, which is \$2,000 beginning in 1996, subject to review and adjustment by the Board of Directors from time to time, will be paid to committee chairs after the annual organizational meeting of the Company and three committee chairs will receive shares of Common Stock issuable under the Directors Stock Plan upon consummation of the Common Stock Offering.
+An additional annual fee payable in shares of Common Stock, which is \$2,000 beginning in 1996, subject to review and adjustment by the Board of Directors from time to time, will be paid to committee chairs after the annual organizational meeting of the Board of Directors.
+For 1996, the four directors of the Company and three committee chairs will receive shares of Common Stock issuable under the Directors Stock Plan upon consummation of the Common Stock Offering.